babs12316/earthquake-app/README.md

 Layout for the desktop view is divided in 2 vertical sections.
 One for Filters and other for Earthquake information.

+Filters will be applied on entire API data each time.
+That means only one filter will work at a time.

 Layout for the small devices has only one vertical section.

 vue-range-slider package is used for displaying slider filters.